JanVogelsang/nest-simulator/doc/htmldoc/synapses/connection_management.rst

    simulations significantly, as the label is stored on a `per-synapse` basis.

- ``_hpc``
-   denotes `synapses for high-performance computing scenarios`, which have minimal memory requirements by using thread-local target node indices internally.
-Use this version if you are running very large simulations.

  ``_hom``
    denotes `homogeneous synapses` that store certain parameters like `weight` and `delay` only once for all synapses of the same type